NapesWeaver/rpnapes/README.md

 ## Calcamatron

-This calcamatron makes use of a visible stack .
+The calcamatron makes use of a visible stack .
 Units are supported (no conversion as yet).

 ![Calcamatron](images/screenshots/rpnapes.jpg)
 ![Shifted calcamatron](images/screenshots/rpnapes-2.jpg)